 - £9.99/month or $9.99/month per user for Premium tier

 - £14.99/month or $14.99 for a family of six (have to live at same address)

 Apple Music vs Spotify: Which should you try?

-Both apps are relatively easy to use, priced similarly, and widely available - and they come with basic controls and plenty of options for finding songs and creating playlists.
+Both Apple Music and Spotify are relatively easy to use, priced similarly, and widely available - and they come with basic controls and plenty of options for finding songs and creating playlists.
 They even both offer the ability to play music when there's no service or Wi-Fi around.
-But Apple is unique because it can be played using Siri.
-Spotify, though, at least comes with a free, ad-supported tier.

 Spotify comes with a free, ad-supported tier, which Apple Music does not, though Apple Music's Family Plan doesn't require all six users to live at the same address, which Spotify's family plan does.